-During 2020, a self-assessment questionnaire was compiled, premised on a 'Thinking Board' principle, using specialised software and completed by all Board members.
+An external review of the effectiveness of the Board and individual directors was conducted during the year.
 The aim of the evaluation is to determine the perceptions of Board members and use these as a basis of interpretation and reporting.
+Also see page 10 for further information.